Kevin Sumlin: Head coaching career

 On January 6, 2022, Sumlin was named the head coach and general manager for the Houston Gamblers of the United States Football League.
-Sumlin's Gamblers finished 3-7 in his lone season and did not qualify for the postseason.
+Sumlin's Gamblers finished 3–7 in his lone season and did not qualify for the postseason.

 Return to college coaching

 On February 14, 2023, Sumlin was hired as the University of Maryland's associate head coach, co-offensive coordinator, and tight ends coach.
+At the conclusion of the 2024 season, Sumlin was fired by Maryland for an off field incident regarding Sumlin facing DUI charges.